Why Are There Walls Around the Vatican?

 He was probably talking about the Berlin wall—he was standing, after all, just a few feet from the once menacing concrete barrier that divided the city—but it was probably also a not-so-subtle jab at his presidential successor, the guy with the ostentatious handshake who keeps insisting he wants to build a “big, beautiful wall” on the U.S. and Mexico border.

 It’s also likely not a coincidence that Obama’s comments came during Trump’s first visit to the Vatican, to meet the man who once mocked his wall ambitions.
 “A person who thinks only about building walls, wherever they may be, and not building bridges, is not Christian,” Pope Francis remarked last year.
 Trump responded by calling Francis “disgraceful,” and his campaign’s social media director tweeted “Amazing comments from the Pope—considering Vatican City is 100% surrounded by massive walls.”

-With all the political talk about walls again, and where they should and shouldn’t exist, it made us wonder: why do Vatican walls exist, anyway?
+With all the political talk about walls again, and where they should and shouldn’t exist, it made us wonder: why is there a wall around the Vatican, anyway?
 Who exactly are they trying to keep out?
 Or maybe keep in?
 Read on to learn the answer.
-And for more coverage of the president, here’s why science says he could use a dog.

 “A Little Extra Protection”